 The report had clearly highlighted that much of the global community was not ready, in mindset and materially, to implement the measures that have been employed to contain COVID-19 in China.
 And that the virus could spread with astonishing speed; they recommended highest levels of national Response Management protocols and that true solidarity and collaboration was essential at this time from the international community.

 The coordinated response from countries was missing until it was too late.
 International flights were still flying and people on ‘spring break’ in Europe and North America were travelling between continents and nations; easily carrying the virus from one to many.

-Taiwan, closest to China, and most at risk showed of the virus spread.
+Taiwan, closest to China, and most at risk showed exemplary containment of the virus spread.
 Its troubles with WHO notwithstanding, other countries could have learnt from their protocol and followed suit.
-Taiwan the crisis early and imposed strict border control, case identification and containment.
+Taiwan managed the crisis early and imposed strict border control, case identification and containment.
 Simple measures such as compulsory use of face masks which was implemented in Taiwan in the very early days is still not commonplace in other countries of Europe and Asia which are actively fighting Corona.

 This pandemic is the biggest global crisis to hit the world since the World War and needed global leaders to share information and follow universal protocols that could limit further spread of the virus, share equipment, drugs, PPEs for medical staff, and take contingency measures to prevent the world economy from sinking.
 Yet, countries have been struggling to fight the burden of the disease alone, whereas its footprints are same everywhere.